MunityUK/munity-saas/README.md

 npm run env
 ```

-Remain in this `code` directory for the subsequent steps.
+Remain in the `code` directory for the subsequent steps.

 ### 2. Install project dependencies